Siphnian Treasury

-The Siphnian Treasury was a building at the Ancient Greek cult centre of Delphi, erected to host the offerings of the polis, or city-state, of Siphnos.
-It was one of a number of treasuries lining the "Sacred Way", the processional route through the Sanctuary of Apollo, erected to win the favor of the gods and increase the prestige of the donor polis.
-It was one of the earlier surviving buildings of this type, and its date remains a matter for debate, with the most plausible date being around 525 BC.
-Until recently it was often confused or conflated with the neighbouring Cnidian Treasury, a similar but less elaborate building, as the remains of the two had become mixed together and earlier theoretical reconstructions used parts of both.
+The Siphnian Treasury was a building at the Ancient Greek cult center of Delphi, erected to host the offerings of the polis, or city-state, of Siphnos.
+It was one of many treasuries lining the "Sacred Way", the processional route through the Sanctuary of Apollo, erected to win the favor of the gods and increase the prestige of the donor polis.
+It was one of the earliest surviving buildings of this type, and its date remains a matter of debate, with the most plausible date around 525 BC.
+Until recently, it was often confused or conflated with the neighboring Cnidian Treasury, a similar but less elaborate building, as the remains of the two had become mixed and earlier theoretical reconstructions used parts of both.

 The people of Siphnos had gained enormous wealth from their silver and gold mines in the Archaic period (Herodotus III.57) and used the tithe of their income to erect the treasury, the first religious structure made entirely out of marble.
-The building was used to house many lavish votive offerings given to the priests to be offered to Apollo.
+The building was used to house many lavish votive offerings given to the priests for presentation to Apollo.

 The Treasury fell to ruins over the centuries, although it stood for much longer than many other monuments, probably due to its decoration which was venerated by the following generations.
-Currently, the sculpture and a reconstruction of the Treasury are to be seen in the Delphi Archaeological Museum.
+Currently, the sculpture and a reconstruction of the Treasury are able to be seen in the Delphi Archaeological Museum.

+The treasury is important in that it shows a transition from the styles of Archaic Greek art to the beginning of the styles of Classical Greek art.
+If the dating is correct, then the treasury would have been made between the end of the Archaic period and the beginning of the Classical period.
+The stiffness and lack of movement of the figures at the east pediment, common features of Archaic art, are then slowly changed at the friezes to make the figures more fluid and dynamic.

 Dating of founding

 The only classical source to provide information on this building is Herodotus (3:57-8).
 If Herodotus is to be deemed a reliable source, this would be sufficient for verifying the date.
 In his account, Herodotus states that the Siphnians had recently founded a temple at Delphi when a group of Samians arrived asking for support against the tyrannical Polycrates.
-In respect to this, both Herodotus and Thucydides state that Polykrates ruled during the reign of the Persian king Kambyses (c.
-529–522 BC).
+In respect to this, both Herodotus and Thucydides state that Polycrates ruled during the reign of the Persian king Cambyses II (c.
+530–522 BC).
 This would thus date the monument at about 525 BC.

-one source considers the date of construction as more likely some time absolutely limited to after 480 BC (Whitley).
+One source considers the date of construction as more likely some time absolutely limited to after 480 BC (Whitley).